Music & songs from the plays of William Shakespeare.

 Art songs, on the other hand, were polyphonic works of art, composed and performed only by those highly trained in music.
 Thousands of art songs survive, but precious few of these songs have Shakespeare texts.
 Full Fathom Five (pictured below) gives us an example of a Shakespeare text set by a contemporary composer, Robert Johnson.
 In a way, this one manuscript page yielded two songs from two different plays.
 The same "ding-dong" burthen used here is later quoted by Shakespeare in Merchant Of Venice, and the versification of the song text from that play perfectly fits to the same tune.
 Both songs will be played together as a pair in this performance.

 The lute was the most popular instrument during Shakespeare's lifetime.
 Queen Elizabeth played the lute and employed a lutenist, John Johnson, as her personal music tutor and musician.
-Shakespeare wrote the lute into a number of scenes in his plays, and members of his company would have undoubtedly known how to play a few things on the lute.
+Shakespeare wrote the lute into a number of scenes in his plays, and members of his company would have undoubtedly known how to play at least a few things on the lute.
 The instrument reached the height of its popularity around 1600 and appears in poetry, paintings, and plays from this period.